lucywyman/blog/source/drafts/favorite-places.rst

 doses.
 If you're in town and haven't tried it yet, I highly (ha) recommend!

+.. _Serra:

 Baghdad Theater
 ---------------

-McMenamin's is more than a brewery, but an eclectic variety of refurbished vintage buildings providing places for communities to gather.
-The Baghdad Theater is one such place,
+`McMenamin's`_ is more than a brewery, but an eclectic variety of refurbished vintage buildings providing places for communities to gather.
+The `Baghdad Theater`_ is one such place.
+Located at the heart of Hawthorne, the Baghdad is the perfect "Portland" place for dinner, a movie, or both!
+When my SO was living in Portland over the summer we would go there almost every Saturday, get a large order of tater tots, and enjoy the movies they screened there.
+It's a staple of our lives, and a staple of Portland culture.

 Ground Kontrol
 --------------

+Most big cities have classic arcades, and `Ground Kontrol`_ is ours

 Food
 ~~~~